SKF Static Motor Analyzer Baker AWA-IV Family

 Automated surge/step-voltage/resistance analyzer for testing static (or off-line) motors

-The SKF Static Motor Analyzer – Baker AWA-IV series of predictive motor maintenance solutions offers flexibility in providing fault recognition in a single portable instrument.
-The Baker AWA-IV integrates a wide range of electrical tests, including surge, DC hipot, step voltage, continuous ramp, meg-Ohm and winding resistance tests.
+The SKF Static Motor Analyzer – Baker AWA-IV series of electric motor analyzers are fully-automated, user-programmable instruments that deliver reliable testing of motors with repeatable results, regardless of user.
+These easy-to-use instruments perform a wide range of electrical tests, including surge, DC hipot, step voltage, continuous ramp, meg-Ohm and winding resistance tests.
 Models include the Baker AWA-IV 12 kV, Baker AWA-IV 12 kV HO, Baker AWA-IV 6 kV, Baker AWA-IV 4 kV, and Baker AWA-IV 2 kV.

 Improved testing capabilities from previous Baker AWA versions: continuous ramped step-voltage, enhanced reference surge waveform, improved PI/DA test, improved DC hipot, improved resistance test, more sensitive surge test